Bulk Collect With Execute Immediate Of Dynamic SQL

 First we have declared a collection of nested table type nt_fname.
 We will be using this collection for storing the data returned by the dynamic SQL query.
 Second, we’ve declared a collection variable fname.
 The type of this collection variable is the nested table nt_fname.
 It will be used for referencing the nested table in our program.

-If you don’t know how collection ‘Nested Table’ works then go ahead and check out the PL/SQL tutorial 51 here.
+Don’t know how collection ‘Nested Table’ works?
+Go ahead and check out the PL/SQL tutorial 51 here.

 Third, we’ve declared a variable SQL_QRY for VARCHAR2 datatype.
 This variable will be used for storing the SQL query which will be executed with Execute Immediate of Dynamic SQL.

 Using a variable for storing the SQL query for Execute Immediate is optional.
 It is more of like a personal choice.
-If you want you can write the SQL query directly in Execute Immediate statement instead of storing it into a variable and using that variable with execute Immediate.
-I like the later approach of assigning the query into the variable because that gives a cleaner look to our code and make it easier to debug.
+If you want you can write the SQL query directly in Execute Immediate statement.
+As opposed to storing it into a variable and using that variable with execute Immediate.
+I like the later approach of assigning the query into the variable.
+Because that gives a cleaner look to our code and makes it easier to debug.

-The first statement of the execution section is an assignment statement where we are storing a SQL query into the variable SQL_QEY using assignment operator (:=).
+The first statement of the execution section is an assignment statement.
+Here we are storing a SQL query into the variable SQL_QEY using assignment operator (:=).

-The query which we chose is a very simple SELECT statement which is returning all the data from the first name column of the employees table.
+The query which we chose is a very simple SELECT statement.
+It’s returning all the data from the first name column of the employees table.
 You can execute any supportive SQL statement.

-The second statement is the dynamic SQL statement where we are executing our SQL query using Bulk Collect into with Execute Immediate.
-On execution, the Execute Immediate statement will execute the SQL query and ‘Bulk Collect Into’ clause will store all the data returned by it into the collection nt_fname.
+The second statement is the dynamic SQL statement.
+Here we are executing our SQL query using Bulk Collect into with Execute Immediate.
+On execution, the Execute Immediate statement will execute the SQL query.
+And ‘Bulk Collect Into’ clause will store all the data returned by it into the collection nt_fname.